poutinecoin/poutinecoin-core/README.md

 May your transactions be as smooth as melted cheese curds and your block times as short as a poutine craving! 🥔🔥 Made with ❤️ and 🍟 by the Poutinecoin Community

-Replace the placeholder links (e.g., https://your-logo-link.com/logo.png) with actual links to resources on your GitHub or elsewhere.
-And, of course, upload your logo to the repository so it can display at the top of your README!